Chain Length Sizing

-Shift the bike into the largest chainring and rear cog.
+Shift the bike into the largest chainring and largest rear cog.
 The chain should be long enough to make this shift with two slight bends at each pulley of the rear derailleur.

 Next, shift to the smallest chainring and sprocket.
 There should be no slack in the chain, and the derailleur should not pull so far back that the chain contacts itself.